Eni top spot in play as Italy prepares to shake up state firms

 But April could be a difficult month for other state managers.
 Like Scaroni, 66-year-old Fulvio Conti was first appointed CEO of utility Enel by former prime minister Silvio Berlusconi and is looking for his fourth mandate in charge.

-An Italian ministerial source said Francesco Starace, head of renewable unit Enel Green Power, or Enel CFO Luigi Ferraris, both market favorites, could win the top spot.
+An Italian ministerial source said Francesco Starace, head of renewable unit Enel Green Power, or Enel CFO Luigi Ferraris, both market favourites, could win the top spot.

 Alessandro Pansa, at Finmeccanica since 2001, was promoted to CEO at the group last year to replace Giuseppe Orsi, who was arrested on corruption allegations.